State independent contextuality advances one-way communication: One-way Communication tasks

+\ee The above observation implies, given any encoding strategy \eqref{dsmain} the optimal decoding strategy for Bob is fixed and deterministic. \end{proof} We seek to optimize of the right-hand-side of \eqref{ints} under the constraints \eqref{nor1}.
+Obviously, the variables $\{p_e(\tau|x)\}$ form a polytope whose extremal points are deterministic, i.e., $p(\tau|x)\in \{0,1\}$.
+Since the `$\max$ function' of two linear functions is a convex function, the optimal value of the right-hand-side of \eqref{ints} can be obtained by evaluating the expression at all possible deterministic encoding strategies.

-\textbf{Communication in bounded dimension.} In this scenario, the dimension of the communicated system is bounded.
-In other words, for classical channel, the communicated message from Alice (say $\tau$) can be $d$ distinct levels $\{1,...,d\}$.
-Depending on the received message and the input $y$, Bob provides his answer $z$.
-While in the case of quantum channel, the communicated quantum state, say $\rho_x$ should belong to $d$-dimensional Hilbert space.
-And subject to his input $y$, Bob performs a measurement on the communicated system and returns the measurement outcome $z$.
-The advantages of quantum communication in bounded dimension have been extensively explored within the scope of quantum communication complexity \cite{brassard,wolf} and dimension witness of quantum system \cite{dw1,dw2}. \\
+Whereas, in the case of quantum channel, the communicated quantum state for input $x$, say $\rho_x$, should belong to $d$-dimensional Hilbert space.
+And subject to input $y$, Bob performs a measurement $\{M^z_y\}$ on the communicated system and returns the measurement outcome $z$.
+This quantum strategy yields $S = \sum_{x,y} t(x,y) \tr(\rho_x M^{z=f(x,y)}_y)$.